Ry-E/Ry-e/README.md

+- ⚡ Web Development pushes me to expand my knowledge while also allowing me to express myself creatively.
+I want to be on the front lines of the internet, it's a very exciting technology, and being able to understand, create, and manipulate it is very interesting to me.

 - 🔭  I’m currently working on a Robinhood Clone, I really appreciate how friendly the UX is.

 - 🌱  I've recently completed Nucamp's Full Stack Web and App Development course, which taught me how to use the MERN Stack.
 Most of my repos here are from the different exercises I did with a variety of technologies.
 I plan on continuing my dive into MERN and NODE.js especially.

 <!--
 **Ry-E/Ry-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.